caseyamcl/phpoaipmh/README.md

 $client  = new \Phpoaipmh\Client('http://some.service.com/oai', $guzzleAdapter);
 ```

-This will create a client that adheres to the rate-limiting rules enforced by the OAI-PMH record provider.
+This will create a client that automatically retries requests when OAI-PMH endpoints send
+`503` rate-limiting responses.

 Sending Arbitrary Query Parameters